EgyptAir takes delivery of first Boeing 737 MAX jet

 PHOTO

-CAIRO — Boeing [NYSE: BA] and EgyptAir announced today the Egyptian national airline took delivery of its first 737 MAX.
+EgyptAir, the Egyptian national airline, took delivery of its first Boeing 737 MAX.
 The 737-8 is the first of 18 airplanes leased from SMBC Aviation Capital to be delivered and represents the first 737 MAX in Egypt.

 The 737-8 complements EgyptAir’s fleet of 30 Next-Generation 737 jets with operational commonality and enhanced efficiency, reducing fuel use and emissions by 20% compared to the airplanes it replaces.
 As part of its fleet renewal program, EgyptAir will deploy the new airplanes on short- and medium-haul routes to destinations such as Paris, Brussels, Istanbul and Vienna.